yeshwanthguru/Experimental-robotics-2/README.md

                                                 catkin_make

-rocketOnce everything build.To execute the script with simulation do roslaunch command .
+rocketOnce everything build.To execute the script with simulation do roslaunch command  and a python command in three different terminal in order.

                                          roslaunch expo_assignment_1 survailence_robot.launch
                                          roslaunch assignment2 assignment.launch
+                                         python send_goal_to_arm.py

+Once after the execution of the planning then a /decision topic is published to the statemachine for executing further process based on that further working takes place in the system.
 # Results
 The following has been attached at initially gave the result with the simulation environment: